LeoVeroSilva/TCCVerificacaoEPI/readme.md

 - Application must consume the API from AWS Rekognition:
   - PPE Detection Services;
   - Custom Labels Services;
-- Application must have a image capture device for instantanous and continuously image sampling;
+- Application must have a image capture device for instantaneous and continuously image sampling;

 ## Amazon Rekognition